PioneerSwine996/Selene/README.md

 **Selene** is an interactive story-driven game focused on **suicide prevention, hope, and healing**.
 It aims to open conversations about mental health, reduce stigma, and empower players to seek help or support others who are struggling.

-> ⚠️ **Content Warning**: This game contains themes related to mental health and suicide.
+> ⚠️ **Content Warning**: This game contains themes related to social anxiety.
 It is designed to educate and inspire hope, but may be triggering for some.
 Please play with care.

 ---